What Does an Inspector of Elections Do?

 How Many Poll Workers Are There in the U.S.?

-What Should I Look for in an Inspector of Elections’ Contract?
+What Should I Look for in an Election Inspector's Contract?

 You should ensure that the contract clearly outlines the inspector's responsibilities, fees, and timeline for the election process.
 It should also include any necessary confidentiality or nondisclosure agreements, as well as procedures for handling disputes or challenges to the election results.